blahosyl/spicy/README.md

 #### Home page wireframes

-Since this recipe blog is modelled after the [I Think Therefore I Blog walkthrough project](https://github.com/Code-Institute-Solutions/blog), and one of the project's aims is to keep layouts simple and intuitive, the basic layout of the home page and footer was not modified significantly (see the [UX improvements](#ux-improvements) section for changes that might not be obvious at first glance).
+Since this recipe blog is modeled after the [I Think Therefore I Blog walkthrough project](https://github.com/Code-Institute-Solutions/blog), and one of the project's aims is to keep layouts simple and intuitive, the basic layout of the home page and footer was not modified significantly (see the [UX improvements](#ux-improvements) section for changes that might not be obvious at first glance).

 However, I decided to make several alterations and additions to the navigation bar.